Configure8inc/k8s-agent/README.md

 After successful installation you can check status using ```helm status``` and check K8s agent pod logs to ensure that agent works correctly.

-## Visualizing K8s resources in configure8 {#the-agent-will-start-discovery-and-catalog-resources}
+## Visualizing K8s resources in configure8

 After configure8 start receiving information form the K8s agent, you will be able to see the following new [Cloud Resources](https://docs.configure8.io/configure8-product-docs/fundamentals/resources) types: